sufyanaziz/sufyanaziz/README.md

 - 🌱 I’m currently learning everything
 - 💬 Ask me about anything
+- ✔️ I'm already finished 2 project with client (React and Node)
-- ⚡ Fun fact: I Love to play game 🎮
+- ⚡ Fun fact: I Love to play game 🎮 and learn something new 🤓

 ### Contact Me: